Lesly de Sa: Oss, Eskilstuna and Tsarsko Selo

+Retirement

+In February 2023, De Sa returned to Ajax, joining their amateur team in the Derde Divisie.
+He retired from professional football at the conclusion of the 2022–23 season.

 International career

 De Sa is of Angolan descent.
 On 27 November 2007, he made his international debut for the Netherlands at youth level playing for the Netherlands U-15 squad in a friendly match against Slovakia U-15.
 He scored his first international goal for Netherlands U15 two days later in another friendly match against Slovakia U-15 on 29 November 2007.
 That season De Sa went on two appear in three more friendly fixtures for Netherlands U-15.
 One against Belgium U-15, and two matches against Switzerland U-15.
 On 28 October 2008, he made his debut for the Netherlands U-16 in the 10th edition of the Tournoi de Val-de-Marne '08 in Paris, France, against Italy U-16.
 After his second appearance, a 1–0 away victory over the host nation France U-16, he then scored his first goal for the under-16 team in a match against Uruguay U-16 in the same tournament.
-He later appeared in two more friendly matches for Netherlands U-16 against both Ukraine U-16 and ireland U-16.
+He later appeared in two more friendly matches for Netherlands U-16 against both Ukraine U-16 and Ireland U-16.

 De Sa made his debut for the Netherlands U-17 on 22 September 2009 in a friendly match against France U-17.
 He played a significant role for the under-17 teams 2010 UEFA European Under-17 Football Championship campaign, making a total of six appearances, while also competing in the La Manga Cup in Murcia, Spain, where he scored his first goal against Denmark U-17 in the 2–1 loss.

 On 27 November 2010, he made his debut for the under-18 team against Romania U-18, making two further appearances for the Netherlands U-18 that season.
 On 19 May 2011, he debuted for the Netherlands U-19 in a 2011 UEFA European Under-19 Championship qualification match against Israel U-19, making a total of six appearances in the Dutch U-19 qualifying campaign, also appearing in three friendly matches for the under-19 team that season.

+Coaching career

+After retiring from football in 2023, De Sa joined Ajax's under-14 team as an assistant coach under Frank Korpershoek.